Venture Capital – going through your As, Bs and Cs to scale up

 So as we move towards Series C, it’s all about more and more growth…and in big numbers!

 Alain is a serial technology entrepreneur and investor.
-He is the co-founder and CEO of London-based Yoyo, the fastest growing mobile payment and loyalty marketing platform in Europe.
+He is the co-founder and chairman of London-based Yoyo, the fastest growing mobile payment and loyalty marketing platform in Europe.

 Alain is also a Partner at Firestartr.co, the tech startup investment platform, a Venture Partner at Touchstone Innovations Plc and a Director at Pelican.ai and OneLinq.nl.
 He sits on the Technology Advisory Board of the Royal Bank of Scotland Group.